-While they tend to have lower energy requirements, they do like company and should not be left for prolonged periods, and they are also known for having a high prey drive so they cannot always live with cats and care should be taken when out on walks too.
+While they tend to have lower energy requirements, they do like company and should not be left for prolonged periods, and they are also known for having a high prey drive, so they cannot always live with cats, and care should be taken when out on walks too.

-Because they are often discarded at the end of their short racing careers, this means there are a lot of greyhounds in rescue.
+Because they are often discarded at the end of their short racing careers, this means there are a lot of Greyhounds in rescue.
 So, if you want the reward of adopting an often peaceful and gentle breed that does not require too much exercise, then this could be an excellent choice.

-They can be known for being stubborn though, and, for this reason, they may need extra reward-based training efforts in certain situations.
+They can be known for being stubborn, though, and for this reason, they may need extra reward-based training efforts in certain situations.

-Their long droopy ears mean that they can be more prone to ear problems and their long bodies and short legs can give rise to back and joint problems.
-Care must be taken to ensure that they do not become overweight as this can put even more strain on their joints.
+Their long droopy ears mean that they can be more prone to ear problems, and their long bodies and short legs can give rise to back and joint problems.
+Care must be taken to ensure that they do not become overweight, as this can put even more strain on their joints.

-They may be one of the largest dog breeds around, but that doesn’t mean they have the most significant exercise requirements.
+The Great Dane may be one of the largest dog breeds around, but that doesn’t mean they have the most significant exercise requirements.

 Although they may not need as much exercise as many other breeds of their size, they can still be known for being playful and goofy, and they will need to be kept appropriately enriched at home.

-They are not a breed that is associated with longevity though, so you will need to be prepared for having to say goodbye sooner than with some dogs, and your feeding budget will be considerably higher than if you opt for a toy breed dog.
+They are not a breed that is associated with longevity, though, so you will need to be prepared for having to say goodbye sooner than with some dogs, and your feeding budget will be considerably higher than if you opt for a toy breed dog.

-They tend to be laid back dogs with a friendly and characterful nature, although they are also known for having a stubborn streak too.
+They tend to be laid-back dogs with a friendly and characterful nature, although they are also known for having a stubborn streak too.

-They are a breed that is prone to several health problems including respiratory issues, eye problems and musculoskeletal conditions, so picking a reputable breeder and considering pet insurance are important considerations.
+They are a breed that is prone to several health problems, including respiratory issues, eye problems, and musculoskeletal conditions, so picking a reputable breeder and considering pet insurance are important considerations.

-While they can be very playful, they are not known for having high exercise requirements.
+While they can be very playful, Pugs are not known for having high exercise requirements.
 This, again, is in part to them being another brachycephalic, flat-faced breed.
 As with the Bulldog, care needs to be taken when exercising to ensure they do not overheat.